SHA-T/InteractiveKGE/data_k_fold/yamanishi/README.md

 the according Yamanishi subset.

 The "with_side_effects"-set was similarly acquired as the "with_indications"-set, but instead of indications it contains information about the side effects of drugs, that are present in the according Yamanishi subset.
+Also, because the side effects data is bigger than the indications data, the Yamanishi data was upscaled by 10.

 The "with_similarity_information_top`x`pct"-set contains the same $k$ folds as the "original"-set, but with added similarity information to the train set (train.txt).
 The similarity information is picked from the